subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 embeddings into another subspace, we can hope that transformers or other dense network ingesting these project matrices will learn them during the training process.In worst case, the bytepair encoding or sentencepair encoding may split some of these words in a way we don't want.
 The downstream learning may become completely useless.

+## Calculate the self-attention

+Finally we calculate the self-attention.
+In a nutshell we find the similarity between the items in our matrices.
+We have projected 5 words from embedded space to a new feature space, we find the similarity between these five word tokens.

+{% beginhighlight python %}

+score = np.matmul(wqp, wkp.T)
+scaled_score = score / np.sqrt(wkd)

+{% endhighlight%}

+The resultant matrix, score is a 5 x 5 matrix.

+The dot product can get very large, hence the scaling.
+From the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf), the foot note explains the need for scaling.

+"To illustrate why the dot products get large, assume that the components of q and k are independent random variables with mean 0 and variance 1.
+Their dot product will have a mean of 0 and variance of dk"

+More importantly the we need to keep the dot product controlled because of the subsequent application of softmax.

+{% beginhighlight python %}
+def softmax(x):
+    e_x = np.exp(x)
+    return e_x / e_x.sum(axis=1,keepdims=True)

+scaled_softmax_score = softmax(scaled_score)

+{% endhighlight python %}

+Without scaling, applying softmax on very large value can lead to arithmetic computation problem.
+Exponent of large numbers can result in very large values.

+Finally the attention context vector is created as follows.

+{% beginhighlight python %}

+context_vector = np.sum(np.matmul(scaled_softmax_score, wvp),axis=0)

+{% endhighlight%}